Warus15/JavaAcademy/README.md

 [letters from key that appeared in group] [word length] [words in group] [rounded frequency] [exact result]

+Note, that if sentence doesn't contain any of key characters, it is not displayed.

 2. Assumptions

 Algorithm uses text file to get data.
 Data.txt is located in src/task.
 The data.txt file has following structure: